trobz/docker-odoo/README.md

 ### Odoo demo

-If the env `DEMO_ODOO` is set to 1, the container will setup a Odoo instance for you by creating the database and adding a supervisord configuration for Odoo.
+If the env `ODOO_DEMO` is set to 1, the container will setup a Odoo instance for you by creating the database and adding a supervisord configuration for Odoo.

 Then, you will have a running Odoo instance accessible on `http://localhost:<port-map-to-8069>/` out-of-the-box.